About ESUR IGERT

 ‘Disciplinary Plus’ Training

-- ESR 692: Ecological Concepts of Ecosystem Services
+- ESR/ SOC 692: Foundations of Ecosystem Services

 By organizing the components tightly around the ecosystem services theme, our structure allows doctoral students to build capacity each academic term and meet their disciplinary requirements in two years, while providing exposure to multiple career opportunities, including those outside the academy.
 IGERT trainees also have the opportunity to enroll in Portland State University’s Graduate Certificate in Sustainability to contextualize and broaden their Ph.D. programs.
 In addition to the formal coursework, ESUR trainee dissertations will include at least one co-authored chapter on an interdisciplinary topic, deepening student understanding of the mutually supportive relationship between the natural and social sciences, and providing training for collaborative projects.

 Frontier sustainability science emphasizes the importance of problem-based scholarship in interdisciplinary research, education and training.
 Portland State University is a national leader is fostering student success through engaged service and learning.
 The ESUR IGERT program features extensive community engagement in the Portland, Oregon region, one of the world’s leading sustainability laboratories.
 A diverse array of collaborating local, state and national government agencies and private non-profit and business partner organizations (see below) offer varied internship opportunities to ESUR trainees.
 Students from multiple disciplines work in teams on internships and research projects with the partner organizations to create an interdisciplinary approach that integrates the latest on-the-ground knowledge of the issues.
 ESUR trainees who wish to pursue an internship or project in an international setting will be assisted in seeking funding support to complete the project.